caedocha/caedocha.github.io/_posts/2018-07-25-force-push.markdown

 our push won't work because now our changes are out-of-date in relation to the upstream branch.

-The final step is to wrap the script in a function for easy of use:
+The final step is to wrap the script in a function for ease of use:

 ```